 Why Do So Many People Struggle To Build an Emergency Fund?

-Even before COVID-19 started wreaking havoc with people’s lives, a large number of Americans didn’t have much in the way of savings.
-Many more of us are facing now ongoing financial challenges which are reflected in the latest statistics.
+Even before COVID-19 and big-time inflation started wreaking havoc on people’s lives, many Americans didn’t have much in the way of savings.
+Many more of us are now facing ongoing financial challenges which are reflected in the latest statistics.

 Saving a significant amount of money is a long-term challenge for most people.
 Clark stresses that comparing where you are now to a daunting goal can be detrimental to your attitude toward saving.
-The important thing is that you start somewhere even it’s saving just a tiny amount.
+The important thing is that you start somewhere even if you’re only saving a tiny amount.
 Time is on your side after that.

 - 20+ Ways to Save Money on Groceries